 Networking conversation starters may be formal or casual or even witty, but then sometimes it may be related to professional or just personal.
 The type of conversation you want to start would definitely depend on the place and occasion not to forget that it would depend on the person also.

-Like, if it is a job related conference, then you wouldn’t take the risk of starting the conversation with something like “Hello.
-Would you help me about the night clubs here for I am new to this place?”
-So know how and when to differentiate between professional and personal conversations.
+Like, if it is a job-related conference, then you wouldn’t take the risk of starting the conversation with something like “Hello.
+Would you help me with the night clubs here for I am new to this place?”
+So know, how and when to differentiate between professional and personal conversations.

 Professional conversation starters: